DataDog/documentation/content/tagging/assigning_tags.md

 {{% /tab %}}
 {{% tab "Infrastructure List" %}}

 Assign host tags in the UI via the [Infrastructure List page][62].
 Click on any host to show the host overlay on the right of the page.
-Then under the *User* section, click the **Edit Tags** button.
-Enter the tags as a comma separated list then click **Save Tags**.
+Then, under the *User* section, click the **Edit Tags** button.
+Enter the tags as a comma separated list, then click **Save Tags**.

 {{< img src="tagging/assigning_tags/hostuitags.png" alt="Infrastructure List Tags" responsive="true" style="width:80%;">}}